PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Versioning and the Publishing Process/Multi-Stage Publishing.md

 ![](img/MultiStage/2.png)

-*Note*: Each version of the game can have unique permissions added, to it.
+<q>**Note**: Each version of the game can have unique permissions added, to it.
 This will allow or prevent team members from editing the content in the games configuration for a particular stage within our life cycle.
-You can read more on permissions [here](/Documentation/Configurator/Capabilities.md).
+You can read more on permissions [here](/Documentation/Configurator/Capabilities.md).</q>

 *2.*  Once your development stage is complete and you are ready for the testing stage, you can then create a new Snapshot within the *DEV* game that will be copied into the *TEST* game for testing.